How To Clean Dirty Cloth Car Seats: ULTIMATE GUIDE

 Fabric protectants will make a hydrophobic layer on the top of the cloth, preventing liquids from soaking in the seat.

-Also, with the fabric protectant applied, the stains won’t stick into your seats, making them easier to clean later.
+Also, with the fabric protectant applied, the stains won’t stick to your seats, making them easier to clean later.

 Just spray a light coat of fabric protectant all over your seats.
 Make sure not to oversaturate them.

-I recommend you use this 303 Fabric Guard (check the price on Amazon now).
-It’s a great product and affordable product.
+I recommend you use this 303 Fabric Guard (check above).
+It’s a great and affordable product.

 STEP 11: Reinstall Your Seats

-The last step is to reinstall your seats back to the car.
+The last step is to reinstall your seats back in the car.
 I already explained how to do it, but here it is once more.

 Installing seats back to your car: